Scoring Your FICO

-You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-The content of your wallet starts the home buying process.
-Putting back your money for a down payment is great, but if you don't have a strong credit score to reinforce it, you could end up renting for another couple of years in Edmond, Oklahoma until you build up your score.
+The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+The quality of your wallet begins the home buying process.
+Putting back your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could end up renting longer than you expected in Edmond, Oklahoma until your FICO score is acceptable.

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people usually have a score of 650, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a decent interest rate.
-Some of the factors in calculating your FICO score include:
+A low score is just that and often means you can't get credit extended to you in the form of a mortgage loan.
+Some of the pieces in summing up your FICO score include:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you pull your credit report, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each scoring model.
+This means you have three scores, one for each bureau.

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of someone having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double that of an individual with a stronger credit score.

-Staying on top of your FICO score is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at (405) 414-7000 Carol and we can help you get on the right track to the home of your dreams.

-There are plans to improve your score.
+There are strategies to boost your score.
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+It can be rare to make a large-scale change in your FICO score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+Here are some ways you can improve your credit score:

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in one or two payments.

-- Keep up with payments.
-Late payments kill your credit history.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Pay on time.
+Delinquent payments drastically drop your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have all of your debt transferred to a single card.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have all of your debt taking up the balance a single card.

-- Chain store cards and gas cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You should always avoid charging a large balance for more than a couple of months because these types of cards traditionally have a steeper interest rate.
+- Department store cards and gas cards.
+For those who have no credit or below average credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You should always avoid carrying a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprising interest rate.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Metro First Realty, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Metro First Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.